Getting SCORM content into Open edX with the SCORM XBlock

 We know the XBlock and SSLA player work with our customer’s content, but we haven’t done exhaustive testing to ensure that it will work with all packages.
 There’s where you come in!
 We’re depending on the community to step up and give us feedback so that we can make it better.

-If you’d like to be notified when the SCORM XBlock is publicly available for testing, please signup to be on the announcement list by clicking on this button.
+If you’d like to be notified when the SCORM XBlock is publicly available for testing, please contact us.

 Also, if you want to participate in discussions about the future of SCORM in Open edX: